cypress-io/testing-workshop-cypress/slides/00-start.md

 - open Cypress with `npm run cy:open`

 Note:
 This section shows how Cypress scaffolds its files and folders.
 Then the students can ignore this folder.
+This is only done once to show the scaffolding.

 +++